Testing, Reporting, Quarantine & Health Information

 Isolation: separates and restricts the movement of people who are sick with a contagious disease — like COVID-19 — from people who are not sick.
 This would be any individual who tests positive for COVID-19.

 U of A community members tested on campus will receive specific instructions and next steps from their Pat Walker Health Center medical provider.
-Anyone with a positive test result will be contacted by an ADH case investigator followed by a contact tracer from UAMS.
+Anyone with a positive test result will be contacted by an ADH case investigator and contact tracer.
 It is important you answer/return both these phone calls.

 Unless you are experiencing symptoms or have been identified as potentially exposed through contact with a confirmed COVID-19 individual, quarantine is not required, but recommended while awaiting test results.